Periodic Gravitational Lensing with Oscillating Boson Stars

-\textbf{Gravitational lensing.} For a spherically symmetric configuration, the metric can be written as
+\textit{Gravitational lensing---} For a spherically symmetric configuration, the metric can be written as

 with two time-dependent metric functions $A(t,r)$ and $B(t,r)$.
-A minimally coupled massive real scalar field~$\phi$ evolving in a curved background is governed by the Einstein-Klein-Gordon (EKG) equations $G_{ab}=\kappa T_{ab}$ and $\nabla^a\nabla_a\phi=m^2 \phi$, which have solutions of the form~\cite{Seidel:1991zh}
+A minimally coupled massive real-scalar field~$\phi$ evolving in a curved background is governed by the Einstein-Klein-Gordon (EKG) equations $G_{ab}=\kappa T_{ab}$ and $\nabla^a\nabla_a\phi=m^2 \phi$, which have solutions of the form~\cite{Seidel:1991zh}